-If you’ve been offered admission as a freshman to NYU, you may request to defer your enrollment for up to one year.
-If your request is approved and you meet the requirements listed below, you do not have to file a new application and are guaranteed readmission for the next fall semester.
+If you’ve been offered admission as a first-year student to NYU, you may request to defer your enrollment for one full year.
+If your request is approved, you do not have to file a new application and are guaranteed readmission for the following year.

 In essence, if you are approved to defer your enrollment, you are committed to enrolling at NYU but are simply making that commitment a year in advance.

 - Complete the NYU Deferred Enrollment Request Form, accessible through the NYU Admitted Student Portal, by the deadline specified for the campus to which you were admitted.

 - Shanghai: June 1

 - You may not defer your enrollment to attend another college or university.